 Torrenting is OK

 All that speed we were talking about comes in handy if you want to download large files.
 The best way to download these types of files is through torrenting.
 Due to the dangers of opening up your computer to large, sometimes unknown files, as well as the possible legal consequences, many VPN services do not allow torrenting.
 However, Hide My IP allows torrenting on all of its servers.
+Although it is not on our list of best vpns for torrenting at all.
+You can also browse adult and casino sites on it too.

 Another perk is that you can have five simultaneous users on its premium plan.
 Many services only allow you to have one user, which is problematic if you have more than one computer in your house.